What’s in Democrats’ big bill? Climate, health care, savings

 It’s a way to clamp down on some 200 U.S. companies that avoid paying the standard 21% corporate tax rate, including some that end up paying no taxes at all.

-The new corporate minimum tax would kick in after the 2022 tax year and raise some $258 billion over the decade.
+The new corporate minimum tax would kick in after the 2022 tax year and raise more than $258 billion over the decade.

-The revenue would have been $313 billion, but Sinema insisted on one change to the 15% corporate minimum, allowing a depreciation deduction used by manufacturing industries.
+The revenue would have been higher, but Sinema insisted on one change to the 15% corporate minimum, allowing a depreciation deduction used by manufacturing industries.
 That shaves about $55 billion off the total revenue.

-To win over Sinema, Democrats dropped plans to close a tax loophole long enjoyed by wealthier Americans — the so-called “carried interest,” which under current law taxes wealthy hedge fund managers and others at a 20% rate.
+To win over Sinema, Democrats dropped plans to close a tax loophole long enjoyed by wealthier Americans — so-called carried interest, which under current law taxes wealthy hedge fund managers and others at a 20% rate.

 The left has for years sought to boost the carried interest tax rate, hiked to 37% in the original bill, more in line with upper-income earners.
 Sinema wouldn’t allow it.